tt-ims/FDTD_make_figani/README.md

 Name of plane that is used for making the animation. `'xy'`, `'yz'`, and `'xz'` can be chosen.

 - ***frame_speed_ani*** <br>
 Time for 1 frame in the animation.
+The unit is millisecond.

 - ***e_max_fig/e_min_fig*** <br>
 Maximum/Minimum of the electric filed in the figure file.